Portal-omnic/blog/_posts/2023-08-04-VCT-Champions-2023-Bundles-of-Fun.md

 ![VCT Champions Bundle 2023](/2023-08-04-VCT-Champions-2023-Bundles-of-Fun.png)

 **With Champions 2023 kicking off this Sunday, the anticipation among Valorant fans is soaring to new heights!
-Adding to the excitement, the exclusive Champions bundle was released today.
+Adding to the excitement, the exclusive Champions bundle is being released today.
 If you're on the fence about picking it up or simply want an in-depth look at what it offers, we have you covered with a complete walkthrough!**

 **A Flashy Set to Show off Your Skills**